 Pozible used to be solely for creative stuff, but we noticed people using the flexibility of crowdfunding in innovative ways for some awesome projects.
 Whatever your project goal, explain clearly what your funds go towards, have a set target and say when you’ll do what.

-2. Fit Into A Pozible Category - Projects must fit a Pozible category .
-This helps when people are browsing projects on the site.
+2. Fit Into A Pozible Category - Projects must fit a Pozible category.
+This helps when people are browsing projects on the site and via search.
+If you're not sure what category your campaign may fit into, get in touch with our friendly team.

-If your organisation has DGR (Deductible Gift Recipient) status, you can use it with your Pozible project and issue tax deductible receipt to your supporters.
+If your organisation has DGR (Deductible Gift Recipient) status, you can use it with your Pozible project and issue a tax-deductible receipt to your supporters.
 It is your responsibility to make sure your organisation currently hold a valid DGR status before you choose this option for your campaign.

 Prohibited Rewards or Projects